 It’s also important to note that reaffirmation agreements can be filed only by the debtor, so you don’t have to worry about a creditor coming to you with an agreement.
 However, if you choose to discharge a debt instead of reaffirming it or repaying it without a reaffirmation agreement, you may lose the asset that secures your debt, and your credit score will take a bigger hit.

 If you do file one and it’s accepted by the court, though, you’ll be legally obligated to make payments based on the terms of the agreement.

 Can you file a reaffirmation agreement after discharge?

-Once a discharge order has been entered in your bankruptcy case, you can no longer reaffirm any of the debts that were included in the discharge agreement.
+Once a discharge order has been entered in your bankruptcy case, you can no longer reaffirm any of the debts included in the discharge agreement.
 The same goes for if your case has been closed by the court.

 The bottom line

 If you’re going through bankruptcy, a reaffirmation agreement allows you to agree to pay some or all of certain debts that you have.
 This process will remove that balance from your discharge, but it can help mitigate the damage by the bankruptcy to your credit score and also allow you to hold onto the collateral on the loan.

 Before you sign a reaffirmation agreement, it’s a good idea to consult a bankruptcy attorney.
 An experienced attorney can help you determine if it’s the right fit for you and, if it is, make sure you do everything correctly and in your best interests.